namsyvo/IVC/README.md

 go get github.com/namsyvo/IVC
 ```
 After these steps, fmi source code and IVC source code should be in the directories $GOPATH/github.com/vtphan/fmi and $GOPATH/github.com/namsyvo/IVC, respectively.
-Then go to the IVC directory:
+Then go to the IVC directory, from which IVC can be run as a Go program:
 ```
 cd $GOPATH/src/github.com/namsyvo/IVC
 ```